-In this season of Mock CATs, most of the students struggle with the problem of low attempts (and low scores) in QA despite having good knowledge.
-While attempting the QA section in Mock CATs, many students are unable to choose the right questions and end up attempting difficult questions that not only take time but also get them negative marks.
-However after the paper, while analyzing the Mock or going through the solutions, you discover that there were many easy questions that could have been attempted in the paper.
+With the expected rise in the QA level of difficulty in CAT’17, lots of questions are pouring in each day to know ways and methods to get a 99+ percentile in the section.
+While attempting QA section in mocks, students are unable to choose the right questions and end up attempting difficult questions that not only take time but also get them negative marks.
+However, after the paper, while analyzing the Mock or going through the solutions, you discover that there were many easy questions that could have been attempted in the paper.
 Over the years, watching so many make the same mistake I’ve realized that this usually happens because either you’re not aware of your strengths and weaknesses in different topics of QA or you’re just plain afraid of leaving questions!

 When you’re taking a competitive exam like the CAT, it’s not important whether you know more than the others.
 How you attempt the paper makes all the difference.
 In the one hour at your disposal for the QA section, correct attempts have to be maximized by attempting all the questions from your areas of strength.
 I’ve always achieved very high scores in QA and cleared many competitive tests due to the way I attempt the section.
 I have devised seven simple rules for myself – and they work every single time!
 Here’s how: